U.S. Energy Information Administration logo

 Generation output by region

-All areas of the country, except for the Northeast, saw electricity generation from coal decrease compared to the previous year.
-The change in electricity generation from natural gas was more mixed, with the Northeast, MidAtlantic, Florida, and Texas all seeing an increase in natural gas generation, while the Central, Southeast, and West all saw a decrease in electricity generation from natural gas.
+The change in electricity generation from coal was mixed throughout the country, with the MidAtlantic, Southeast, and Florida all seeing a year-over-year increase in coal generation.
+The Central, West, and Texas saw a decrease in coal generation compared to the previous year, while the Northeast saw no change.
+The change in electricity generation from natural gas was also mixed, with the Northeast, MidAtlantic, Southeast, Florida, and West all seeing an increase in natural gas generation, while Texas and the Central region saw a decrease in electricity generation from natural gas compared to June 2023.

 Fossil fuel consumption by region

 The third tab presents the change in the relative share of fossil fuel consumption by fuel type on a percentage basis, calculated using equivalent energy content (Btu).
 This highlights changes in the relative market shares of coal, natural gas, and petroleum.
-All regions of the country, except for the Southeast, saw their share of natural gas increase at the expense of coal.
+The MidAtlantic, Southeast, and Florida all saw their share of coal increase at the expense of natural gas, while the MidAtlantic, Southeast, and Florida all saw their share of natural gas increase at the expense of coal.

 The fourth tab presents the change in coal and natural gas consumption on an energy content basis by region.
 The changes in total coal and natural gas consumption were similar to the changes seen in total coal and natural gas net generation in each region.